What Is Acupuncture?

 -Eye, Ear, Dental:

-Poor vision, retinitis, cataract, tinnitus, nervous deafness, toothache, post extraction pain, gum problems
+Poor vision, cataract, tinnitus, nervous deafness, toothache, post extraction pain, gum problems

 Sinusitis, common cold, tonsillitis, bronchitis, asthma